bevyengine/rfcs/rfcs/45-stageless.md

 ### Label configuration

 Each system label has its own associated `SystemConfig`, stored in the corresponding `Schedule`.
-This configuration is applied in an additive fashion to each system with that label.
+When a label is configured, that configuration is passed down in an additive fashion to each system with that label.

-You can define labels in a standalone fashion, configuring them at the time of creation:
+You can apply the same label(s) to many systems at once using **system sets** with the `App::add_system_set(systems: impl SystemIterator, labels: impl SystemLabelIterator)` method.

 ```rust
 #[derive(SystemLabel)]